tmllull/raspi/mountDevices/README.md

 #Format and auto-mount USB or HDD on Raspi

 First, we format our HDD or USB with our Raspi.
-This is recommended because sometimes we can have problems with permissions (using transmission, for example) if we mount a device format with other machine.
+This is recommended because sometimes we can have problems with permissions (using transmission, for example) if we mount a device formated with other machine.

 Use fdisk -l to see the devices